 Positive art experiences can far surpass the boundaries of any one art lesson; including supporting positive wellbeing, which should be at the heart of how we look after ourselves and our communities.

 I advocate an art education provision in schools and galleries that is genuinely inspiring and diverse, one which sparks a love of art and experiences of creativity.
 I also understand the pressures schools and teachers face and I endeavour to support them in the best ways I can.
 I firmly believe that individuals who are in touch with their own creativity and wellbeing, can best lead and design exciting art opportunities.
-Through the content I create and work with organisations such as Tate or BBC Teach, as well as directly though consultancy in schools and sharing CPD events I proactively support this.

 As well as working directly with schools, my consultancy and advocacy work has included articles on the Guardian Teacher Network, blogposts for organisations such as Rescue Our Schools, CPD events and work with Tate and BBC Learning.
 I am available for all types or primary art education related input and I am an NSEAD registered Primary Art consultant.